 - Upper and lower teeth that don’t fit together well (“bad bite”)

 You might have spoken to your doctor about some or all of these symptoms.
 You might even have pursued acupuncture, physical therapy and other treatments to find relief.
-Meadows Dental Group can assess your jaw function and recommend solutions that address the root of the problem.
+Meadows Dental Group by Espire can assess your jaw function and recommend solutions that address the root of the problem.

 Oral splint therapy is an effective, conservative treatment option for TMJ pain and dysfunction.
 Our dentists closely examine your bite to assess the way your teeth fit together, identify the motions that cause pain and find a comfortable resting position.